 Here are two types:

-Here, you can create a link to your digital business card.
-And share it via email.
-Upon clicking this link, the recipients will be able to access all your contact details.
+Here, you can create a landing page having your contact details.
+Then copy the shareable link to this page and share it in your email signatures.
+On clicking this link, the recipients will be able to access all your contact details and even save them.

 b.
 Email signature template

-With this, you can send an electronic form of your digital business card.
+With this, you can share an electronic form of your digital business card.
 The template will include all your contact details such as name, designation, phone number, and social media accounts.

 You can download these apps from both Google Play Store and App Store.